mlyann/awesome-gradebook/README.md

 ---

-We also use the following design principles to ensure our code is clean and maintainable:

 ## 4. Encapsulation
 - All mutable fields are private – callers must use getters / setters, e.g. private Map<String, Assignment> assignments inside Course.
 - Controllers never give references – every public getter returns deep copies, so UI code can’t mutate the model accidentally.